 When you don’t speak a common language with someone, it is near impossible to forge any kind of real connection with that person.
 Sure, you can just hang out with other English-speaking foreigners, but doing so will severely limit your experience.

-The more you use the local language and dialect, the more often you’ll meet new people whom will show you new things.
-This will open up your world view while also helping you to immerse in the culture.
+The more you use the local language and dialect, the more often you’ll meet new people who will show you new things.
+This will open up your worldview while also helping you to immerse yourself in the culture.